APNIC-Labs/draft-kskroll-sentinel/README.md

    not necessarily hold in all environments.
-If these assumptions do not hold (such as, for example, requiring the stub resolver to query the next recursive resolver in the locally configured set upon
+If these assumptions do not hold (such as, for example, requiring the stub resolver to query the next recursive resolver in the locally configured set upon receipt of a SERVFAIL response code) then this test may produce

-Huston, et al.           Expires January 3, 2019                [Page 3]
+Huston, et al.            Expires March 4, 2019                 [Page 3]

-Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel           August 2018

-   receipt of a SERVFAIL response code) then this test may produce indeterminate or inconsistent results.
+   indeterminate or inconsistent results.
 In some cases where these assumptions do not hold, repeating the same test query set may generate different results.